 “Adrian,” I say, “In the evenings when we see each other after you come home, I know I am engaged.
 I laugh and can be silly,” he nods as I continue, “but that is not how I am naturally.
 I mean, all those reactions are genuine, but I am only that way in small bursts.
 The rest of the time I am like this.”

-The whirlpool is mute, pulling into its vortex pebbles, silt, woody debris, my periwinkle sunshades that were cracked in one corner.
-I used to collect funky sunglasses when Adrian and I first met and watch the first of my collection twirl around and around before disappearing in that watery funnel.
+The foreboding whirlpool is mute, pulling into its vortex pebbles, silt, woody debris.
+I watch them twirl around and around before disappearing in that watery funnel.
 I shut up now, too, because I am aware that my oral communication skills will not be able to explain what I mean.
 I sound as though I am being fake with my husband, when in fact, I am more me with him than I have ever been with anyone else.

 But the me me, the one who I am by myself, is, for the most part, silent.
 Verbally silent.
 There are lots and lots of thoughts.
 They fly through my brain like a flock of sandpipers, sweeping from one end of my mind to the other, through a spray of white water, swirling together in breathtaking patterns.